bandar-Alrashidi/SpaceXplorer_Game/README.md

 - V_4.0: Added boss and movement
 - V_4.1: Added boss bomb mechanics and collisions
 - V_5.0: Finalized the game with minor adjustments
+- V_6.0: Removed unnessary funtionalities and finalized the game

 **License**:
 Free for educational and personal use.